 So there are a couple of reasons why it’s taken me so long to blog about my birthday:

-1) My Birthday celebrations were extended excessively (I still have two more outings planned).
+1) My Birthday celebrations were overextended (I still have two more outings planned).
 I wanted to encapsulate all events into one post.

 2) Work has been relentless, and the last thing I’ve had motivation for is to write.

 Anyway, ignoring the fact I have a chocolate workshop and a cocktail night to look forward to, I shall start at the best place – the start.

 “I turned 30.”

 I had a nightmare the night before and slept awfully on my birthday too.
 Either I was severely affected by the ageing process, or I overthink.
 I expect the latter, now off to frantically Web M.D the first.